 Quarterly CEO Updates.
 Our President and CEO provides business updates every quarter via email to all staff, highlighting our performance and priorities.

 As a high-performing, global organization, Vermilion uses an integrated, web-based people information system that enables employees to easily manage their personal information while providing leaders access to required information on their teams.
 This system supports our focus on Extraordinary People, one of the six strategic objectives that comprise our VETVision business strategy, by providing staff immediate access to information they need.

 We use a variety of checks and indicators to ensure that our People programs are achieving our goals:

 In 2017, we assessed our programs in light of the UN Sustainable Development Goals, identifying opportunities to drive key targets within the Goals that are aligned with our People Approach.
 This showcased the importance of SDGs 3.4, 5.4 and 8.2, as referenced on our Dashboard page.

-We adjust our People policies as needed to ensure we remain competitive with our peers, aligned to changing regulations, and responsive to staff requests.
+We adjust our People policies as needed to ensure we remain competitive with our peers, align to changing regulations, and respond to staff requests.